 "Who doesn't like deep fried sweets?"—Nic

-Countries: Gambia, Sierra Leone
+Country: Gambia, Sierra Leone

-A hearty stew made with leafy greens, meat, peppers, peanut sauce and often dried fish.
+Visitors to Freetown will never forget the smell of plasas, a hearty stew made with leafy greens, meat, peppers, peanut sauce and often dried fish.

 "It's literally the best food for every emotion and sickness!
 I swear it cures everything from a broken heart to a hangover"—Abigail